 But moving doesn’t only come down to your cost of living.
 You may decide to move closer to your parents or other family members so they can provide more child care support.

 12. Pool Day Care Costs With Your Employer or Co-Workers

 Do you work in an office with plenty of other parents with children below school age?
 Your employer may be open to offering day care as an employee benefit to attract and keep top talent.

 If they’re not willing to pay for all of it, they may be willing to put something toward it.
 Even if they refuse, you could still potentially pool resources with your co-workers to hire a full-time shared child care provider near your workplace.
 Even sharing a nanny with one or two other co-workers could cut your costs in half or lower.

 Ultimately, only you and your partner know what’s right for your family, whether that means working full time, staying home full time, opting for a modified work schedule, or changing jobs or homes entirely.
-Day care is expensive, but you have plenty of options at your disposal to reduce costs.
+Day care is expensive, but you have plenty of child care options at your disposal to reduce costs.

 Consider the issue from all angles and decide what works best for your kids and your career.
 There’s no single right answer, and everyone’s approach should differ based on their personal needs and desires.